netdata/netdata/src/health/REFERENCE.md

     info: rolling 5min anomaly rate for system.cpu chart
 ```

-The `lookup` line will calculate the average anomaly rate across all `system.cpu` dimensions over the last 5 minues.
+The `lookup` line will calculate the average anomaly rate across all `system.cpu` dimensions over the last 5 minutes.
 In this case
 Netdata will create one alert for the chart.

 ### Example 7 - [Anomaly rate](/src/ml/README.md#anomaly-rate) based node level alert